Johns Hopkins UniversityEst. 1876

 After extensive conversation throughout the academic year, KSAS proposed a revision to its PhD advising structures.
 The goal is to build relationships between students and faculty over several years that will strengthen professional development, letters of reference, and students’ sense of belonging.
 The possibility of including faculty from other fields on the mentoring team encourages students to broaden their thinking beyond their disciplinary home and confer with those in related fields about their research.
 The KSAS Shared Governance Council endorsed the proposed revisions in their April 2024 meeting and now individual programs will discuss these guidelines and how they can improve the advising structure.

 • KSAS implemented the Graduate Diversity Ambassador Program, an initiative supported by the Office of the Vice Provost for Graduate and Professional Education, the Office of Diversity and Inclusion, and the KSAS Dean’s Office.
-Ambassadors extended the capacity of the KSAS Diversity, Equity, and Inclusion Office to recruit and retain diverse graduate students in KSAS.
+Ambassadors extended the capacity of the KSAS Diversity, Equity, and Inclusion Office to recruit diverse graduate students in KSAS.
 Their roles included participating in campus visits, local graduate school fairs, the fall preview program, and monthly socials.
 Ambassadors also engaged in programming that enhanced professional growth for graduate students.

 • The Writing Center initiated Write on Site, a dissertation bootcamp for KSAS students, providing writing support and community for those at the dissertation stage.
 Write on Site offered two-day, pre-semester workshops (August, January, and May) and monthly workshops on topics ranging from managing a long project to revision strategies.
 In the spring, weekly writing groups were added to the monthly workshops.
 These well-attended sessions were successful and had a waiting list.